kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 In this case changing "/subscribe" to "/blogs" would change the link to the blogs page on the website.
 Changing "Subscribe!" to "New link" would change the text of the button to "New link".

 #### A warning on making changes to the homepage
-As minimal mistakes is a responsive website theme (it adjusts the content according to the screen size) changes to the html on this page can significantly impact the look of the website, potentially making it unreadable on certain screens.
+As minimal mistakes is a responsive website theme (it adjusts the content according to the screen size), changes to the html on this page can significantly impact the look of the website, potentially making it unreadable on certain screens.
 If you are new to using responsive themes, or html in general, we recommend that you make changes gradually and continuously check their impact on the website (by running 'bundle exec jekyll serve' each time you make a small change).
 When checking your changes, make sure you account for different screen sizes (resize the browser box on your computer so that it's mobile sized and a small screen size). **Do not push your changes to the remote repository until you are sure your are happy with the aesthetics of your changes.
 Reversing changes once they are pushed to the remote is possible, but it is more difficult and in the meantime your changes could impact upon the experience of current users of the KITAB website.**